dgraeber/seed-farmer/docs_v2/docs/getting-started/bootstrapping.md

 Replace `ACCOUNT-NUMBER` with your AWS account number and `REGION` with your AWS region.

+## Seedkit Infrastructure

+In addition to the IAM roles created during bootstrapping, Seed-Farmer automatically deploys **seedkit** infrastructure in each target account and region during your first deployment.
+The seedkit provides the core infrastructure components needed for module deployments:

+- **AWS CodeBuild Project**: Executes module deployments
+- **S3 Bucket**: Stores deployment bundles and artifacts
+- **CloudWatch Log Groups**: Captures deployment execution logs
+- **IAM Service Roles**: Enables CodeBuild execution

+The seedkit is deployed automatically when you run `seedfarmer apply` and is essential for both local and remote deployments.
+You can also manually manage the seedkit using bootstrap commands.

+For detailed information about the seedkit architecture, components, and configuration options, see the [Seedkit Infrastructure](../concepts/architecture.md#seedkit-infrastructure) section in the Architecture documentation.

 ## Minimum Permissions Required for Bootstrap

 The following policy outlines the minimum required IAM permissions to execute `seedfarmer bootstrap` commands: